Death poem: Korean death poems

-Besides Korean Buddhist monks, Confucian scholars called seonbis sometimes wrote death poems (절명시 jeol myeong si).
-However, better-known examples are those written or recited by famous historical figures facing death when they were executed for loyalty to their former king or due to insidious plot.
+In Korean history, Confucian scholars called seonbis seldom wrote death poems (절명시 jeol myeong si) alongside Buddhist Monks.
+However, most popular examples are those written or recited by famous historical figures facing execution for treason or betrayal.
 They are therefore impromptu verses, often declaring their loyalty or steadfastness.
-The following are some examples that are still learned by school children in Korea as models of loyalty.
-These examples are written in Korean sijo (three lines of 3-4-3-4 or its variation) or in Hanja five-syllable format (5-5-5-5 for a total of 20 syllables) of ancient Chinese poetry (五言詩).
+The following are some examples that are taught to school children in Korea.
+The examples are written in Korean sijo (three lines of 3-4-3-4 or its variation) or in Hanja five-syllable format (5-5-5-5 for a total of 20 syllables) of ancient Chinese poetry (五言詩).

 Yi Kae

 Yi Kae (이개; 1417–1456) was one of "six martyred ministers" who were executed for conspiring to assassinate King Sejo, who usurped the throne from his nephew Danjong.
 Sejo offered to pardon six ministers including Yi Kae and Sŏng Sammun if they would repent their crime and accept his legitimacy, but Yi Kae and all others refused.
-He recited the following poem in his cell before execution on June 8, 1456.
-In the following sijo, "Lord" (임 im) actually should read someone beloved or cherished, meaning King Danjong in this instance.
+He recited the following poem in his cell prior to his execution on June 8, 1456.
+In the following sijo, the word "Lord" (임 im) refers to someone beloved or cherished, which is King Danjong in this instance.